The Morning Glory family (Convolvulaceae) are eudicots found

 Details and Cooking.

-the Sweet Potato vines and are in the same class as lilies.
-They produce root
+to the Sweet Potato vines and are in the same clade as lilies (monocots).

 Yams are grown in Africa, the Caribbean and Latin America, but not